zaks-zaiya/ethos-base-station/README.md

 ## Development build

-Requirements: NPM and Python 3.9 (with venv) and Docker
+Requirements: NPM, Yarn, Python 3.9 (with venv) and Docker

 1. Ensure Docker is open and running
 2. Under `./javascript_ui` make a file named `.env` using the provided `.env.example` file and fill in all variables